Malahide – Seaside Village, Castle, Gardens & Coastal Walks

 Marina & Water Sports

-Malahide Marina accommodates over 300 berths and supports sailing, windsurfing and dinghy training.
-The nearby Malahide Yacht Club operates on both the sheltered upper estuary and the tidal lower estuary, catering to everything from dinghy racing to keelboat cruising.
+Malahide Marina provides over 300 berths and serves as a hub for sailing, windsurfing, and dinghy training.
+The Malahide Yacht Club splits its activities between the calm upper estuary and the tidal lower estuary, hosting everything from beginner lessons to competitive keelboat racing.
+Even if you aren’t setting sail, the marina’s quayside walkways make for a pleasant stroll, especially at sunset.

 Food, Drink & Nightlife

-The village centre boasts a diverse culinary scene: Asian flavours at Kajjal, French‑bistro classics at Old Street, Indian delights at Jaipur, and tapas at The Greedy Goose.
-Pubs such as Gibney’s (open since the 1930s and now with a sister venue in New York), Duffy’s and Fowler’s offer traditional Irish fare and live music, many staying open until 11:30 pm (later on weekends).
+The village centre has a tight-knit but diverse culinary scene.
+You’ll find Asian cuisine at Kajjal, French bistro fare at Old Street, Indian specials at Jaipur, and Spanish tapas at The Greedy Goose.
+For traditional pub atmosphere, Gibney’s has been serving locals since the 1930s and now boasts a sister venue in New York.
+Duffy’s and Fowler’s also deliver solid Irish fare and regular live music sessions, typically winding down around 11:30 pm, though weekends often run later.

 Sports & Community